Statements¶

 case statement.
 In principle, it seems that we're actually covering all

-type, which ranges from 0 to 10.
+possible values of the Scale type, which ranges from 0 to 10.
 However,

-we've written case (S) is
+we've written case (S) is instead of case S is.
+Because of the

-is evaluated as an expression.
+parentheses, (S) is evaluated as an expression.
 In this case, the

-expected range of the case statement is not Scale'Range
+expected range of the case statement is not Scale'Range, but the range of

-its base type Scale'Base'Range
+its base type Scale'Base'Range.

 In other languages